 The wines of Domaine de Kalathas possess an energy which will be familiar to anyone who has visited the Cyclades.

-Open to the elements, Tinos is perhaps the most wild and windswept of the group and it was the island’s rugged beauty which led Jérôme Binda to move here with his young family from France over a decade ago.
+Open to the elements, Tinos is perhaps the most wild and windswept island of the archipelago, and it was this landscape’s rugged beauty that led Jérôme Binda to move here with his young family from France over a decade ago.